Thomas P. Shoesmith

-Thomas P. Shoesmith (January 25, 1922 – April 26, 2007) was an American diplomat who served as the United States ambassador to Malaysia from December 12, 1983 until his retirement February 14, 1987.
+Thomas P. Shoesmith (January 25, 1922 – April 26, 2007) was an American diplomat who served as the ninth United States ambassador to Malaysia from December 12, 1983, until his retirement February 14, 1987.

 Early life and education

 Shoesmith was born in Palmerton, Pennsylvania.
 He graduated from Stroudsburg High School in 1939 and continued his education at the University of Pennsylvania, graduating with a Bachelor of Science degree in education in 1943.
 He spent five years in the United States Army.
 When he returned, he earned a Master of Arts degree from Harvard University.

 He entered the Army as a private in 1943 and in 1944, spent about a year at Yale University under the Army Specialized Training Program in the Japanese language program.
 Shortly afterwards, he entered the Japanese language program under the Military Intelligence Language School at the University of Michigan.
 When he finished, he was commissioned in 1945, sent to Japan as a Japanese language officer serving in the G-2 Section of SCAP for two years.